pvermeulen-pivotal/datatx-geode-performance/README.md

 ### Output ###

 The performance test generates two (2) log files.
+If the performance log file name and path is not overriden by
+the java property -Dlogfile.name=logs/performance.log  The performance log file created will be performance-{UUID}.log.

 performance-gemfire.log - GemFire client log
-performance.log - Performance log and report
+performance-{UUID}.log - Performance log and report

 #### Performance Log ####